Stratford, Connecticut: Sterling House

 Since 1932, Sterling House has served as a community center for Stratford.
 Housed in a donated 1886 Romanesque mansion that was previously the home of John William Sterling, it hosts recreational and leisure activities for adults and children, charity events, and volunteer activities.
 The grounds include a gazebo, a rose garden, and a 2 acre field.

 Sports

 Stratford is home to the Connecticut Brakettes women's fastpitch softball team.
 Formed in 1947 as the Raybestos Girl All-Stars, and later called the Raybestos Brakettes, they became known as the Stratford Brakettes in 1985 after Raybestos ceased its sponsorship.
-The team has posted 3,242 victories in 3,607 games played, as well as three world championships and 28 national A.S.A. championships, including a record eight consecutive titles from 1971 to 1978.
-They also captured three consecutive titles in 2002, 2003, and 2004.
-Their most recent title came in 2006.
-Nineteen former members have made the National Softball Hall of Fame, and 11 have been Olympians.
-I The Brakettes play at Frank DeLuca Hall of Fame Field.
+The team has posted 3,242 victories in 3,607 games played, as well as three world championships and 28 national A.S.A.
+(USA Softball) championships including a record eight consecutive titles from 1971 to 1978.
+They captured three consecutive titles in 2002, 2003, and 2004.
+Their most recent title was in 2006.
+There are 19 former members in the National Softball Hall of Fame and 11 have been Olympians.
+The Brakettes play at Frank DeLuca Hall of Fame Field.